jramkiss/jramkiss.github.io/_posts/2021-01-29-hierarchical_models.md

 ## Introduction

-In this post we'll build a Bayesian model to classify [Amazon products from Kaggle](https://www.kaggle.com/kashnitsky/hierarchical-text-classification) into a taxonomy using their titles.
-This taxonomy, like many others, is hierarchical in nature and we can benefit from incorporating this structure into the model.
+In this post I build a Bayesian hierarchical model to classify [Amazon products from Kaggle](https://www.kaggle.com/kashnitsky/hierarchical-text-classification) into a taxonomy using their titles.
+The taxonomy is hierarchical in nature and we can benefit from incorporating this structure into a model.
 First we'll look at the taxonomy and class membership, then talk about simple approaches to the classification problem.
 Finally, we'll build the Bayesian model and write it up in Numpyro.

 &nbsp;

 ## Hierarchical Class Structure

-Before we do anything, we should understand the problem better.
-Below is a plot of a subset of classes to see their structure.
-It's pretty self explanatory, but each item is a member of a child class, and each child class is a member of a parent class.
-In this particular problem we have $6$ parent classes and $64$ child classes.
+Below is a diagram of a subset of parent classes on the left, and child classes on the right.
+For this problem we have $6$ parent classes and $64$ child classes.

 <div class='figure' align="center">
     <img src="/assets/amazon_taxonomy.png" width="50%" height="30%">